felquis/web-native-es-module/readme.md

 ## Vanilha Web

-I did this repo to try some of the native scriot module APIs, the main one is the `import * from x` syntax, there's no fallbacks set up yet.
+I did this repo to try some of the native JavaScript module APIs, the main one is the `import * from x` syntax, there's no fallbacks set up on this repo.

 Live demo host at github pages -> https://felquis.github.io/web-native-es-module/index.html